n2cms/n2cms/docs/n2_readme.txt

 GETTING STARTED

-The easiest option is probably downloading the examples.
-Either templates implementation example for more fluff or the simple example to get the bare bones.
+The easiest option is probably downloading one of the examples or template packages.
+Examples contain very little code to show the development model.
+Templates contain a more complex site you can use as a base or as reference.

 INSTALLATION